 To receive notifications when a subscription has been canceled or a non-consumable transaction has been deleted, a method has been added to StoreKit that notifies of such changes.

-You can delete or cancel a subscription through the new subscription management menu, just select the desired purchase and click on the right mouse button.
+You can delete or cancel a subscription through the new subscription management menu, just select the desired purchase and click the right mouse button.

 These were the main scenarios for managing purchases and testing them in Xcode.
-As you can see, Xcode has a lot of features, and testing in is easier than in Sandbox.
+As you can see, Xcode has a lot of features, and testing in it is easier than in Sandbox.
 In the following articles, we will talk about the rest of the aspects of connecting purchases on iOS: server-side receipt validation, promo offers, error handling, and how to add purchases to the app using the Adapty SDK (spoiler alert: much easier than without it).